CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-2--Inductive-Types.lagda.md

 Here is the definition of logical implication.
-There is a strange feature of this definition which has a fancy Latin name: "ex falso quodlibet" --- false implies anything.
+There is a strange feature of this definition which has a fancy Latin name: "ex falso quodlibet" --- `false`{.Agda} implies anything.
 Over the course of this and the next lecture, we'll see why this is a useful principle to take, even if it seems unintuitive.

 ```
 _⇒_ : Bool → Bool → Bool